-Whether you are looking for a gravel adventure or would prefer to keep both wheels firmly on the tarmac, a motorcycle tour in Iceland is an amazing experience that will at times take you out of this world.
+Whether you are looking for a guided tour or want to go it alone on a self-guided tour or rental, a motorcycle tour in Iceland is an amazing experience that will at times take you out of this world.

 For intrepid motorcycle travellers, Iceland’s treasures can be accessed by riding Route 1, aka the Ring Road.
 Volcanoes, glaciers, icebergs and waterfalls are just some of the sights on offer.
 Riding the circumference of pretty much the entire country, you’re likely to want to stop off every five minutes to get a better look at the stunning scenery.

 The mountain roads, so called F-Roads, are a fantastic highlight of Iceland.
 They consist of everything; old tarmac roads, gravel roads, sand roads, fine rocks, big boulders, mud, dried up riverbeds, lava, fine lava sand, roads which are also rivers and everything in between.
 Sometimes you would be driving a road that starts as ‘normal’ gravel road, which has sections of fine lava sand and big boulders, crossing rivers, very rocky surface all on the same road.
 Plus there are a lot of river crossings in some parts of the country, small and enormous rivers.
 Be aware though that most motorcycle rentals in Iceland do not allow you to ride on these roads unless you are accompanied by a guide.
 Also, these roads are only open for a few months of the year over summer.